burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 void f(T&& arg)
 {}
 ```
-The universal reference is not the official term; Scott Myers coins it only for informal discussions.
+The universal reference is not the official term.
+Scott Myers coins it only for informal discussions.
 The `auto` type deduction works in the same way as the template type deduction and has the same reference collapsing:
 ```cpp
 int f();
 int x;